Apple River (Wisconsin): Etymology

+Geography

 It issues from Staples Lake in Barron County and flows generally southwestwardly through Polk and St. Croix counties.
 In northern Polk County, it gathers the Fox Creek near White Ash Lake and traverses several lakes throughout its course.
 The river flows through the city of Amery and the villages of Star Prairie and Somerset.
 It joins the St. Croix River 7 mi northeast of Stillwater, Minnesota.